brody192/locomotive/README.md

     **Required**.

-    - Project level tokens do not work.
+    - Project-level tokens do not work.
-    - Team scoped tokens do not work.
+    - Team-scoped tokens do not work.

     Generate a [Railway API Token](https://railway.com/account/tokens)